 As required by MCC §2-56-240(b), DIG-PS shall produce an annual report summarizing PS's work, activities, and products from the prior calendar year, including identified patterns, trends, and outcomes in policing and police accountability.
-The annual report shall also report on the status of adoption of PS's previous recommendations to CPD, COPA, and the Police Board.
+The annual report shall also report on the status of adoption of PS recommendations by CPD, COPA, and the Police Board.